Summer Public Interest Employment Program (SPIEP)

 What are the application deadlines?

-Please see the 2015 SPIEP Application.
+Please see the 2016 SPIEP Application with Instructions.

 How does the Committee evaluate applications?